timothee-haudebourg/static-regular-grammar/README.md

 This library provides the handy `RegularGrammar` derive macro that helps you create unsized type wrapping byte or char strings validated by a regular grammar.
-It works by parsing a grammar specified in the documentation of your type, statically compiling it into a deterministic, minimal, regular automaton then translated into a Rust validation function.
+It works by parsing a grammar specified in a file or the documentation of your type, statically compiling it into a deterministic, minimal, regular automaton then translated into a Rust validation function.

 For now, only the [ABNF] grammar format is supported.